webduinoio/micropython-espnow/docs/library/espnow.rst

 .. method:: ESPNow.recv([timeout_ms])

-    Wait for an incoming message and return the ``mac`` adress of the peer and the message. **Note**: It is **not** necessary to register a peer (using `add_peer()<ESPNow.add_peer()>`) to receive a message from that peer.
+    Wait for an incoming message and return the ``mac`` address of the peer and the message. **Note**: It is **not** necessary to register a peer (using `add_peer()<ESPNow.add_peer()>`) to receive a message from that peer.